swc-uiuc/wrangling-genomics/_episodes/03-automation.md

 ~~~
 {: .output}

-Our next three lines first give us a status message to tell us we are saving the results from FastQC, then moves all of the files
+These next three lines will give us a status message to tell us that we are currently running FastQC, then will run FastQC
-with a `.zip` or a `.html` extension to the directory we just created for storing our FastQC results.
+on all of the files in our current directory with a `.fastq` extension.

 ~~~
-echo "Saving FastQC results..." mv *.zip ~/dc_workshop/results/fastqc_untrimmed_reads/ mv *.html ~/dc_workshop/results/fastqc_untrimmed_reads/
+module load FastQC/0.11.5-IGB-gcc-4.9.4-Java-1.8.0_152
+echo "Running FastQC ..."
+fastqc -o ~/dc_workshop/results/fastqc_untrimmed_reads/ untrimmed_fastq/*.fastq
 ~~~
 {: .output}

 The next line moves us to the results directory where we've stored our output.